asurcodes/blog/content/english/amperage/theme-kitchen-sink.md

 description = "This a demo page for all the components in the Amperage theme for GoHugo"

 summary = "This is a demo page for all the components in the Amperage theme.
-This posts is updated on every version release of Amperage. **Last updated on December 11th, 2019**."
+This posts is updated on every version release of Amperage. **Last updated on January 16th, 2020**."

 tags = ['Amperage']